junxit/us-congress-bills-114/metadata.md

 - 2015-02-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 379 - 0 (Roll no. 52).(text: CR H677-678)
 - 2015-02-02 — Referred to the Subcommittee on Emergency Preparedness, Response and Communications.
 - 2015-02-03 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-03-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-05-21 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 114-53.
+- 2015-05-21 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 114-53.
+- 2015-05-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 95.